Coca: Tea

 Although coca leaf chewing is common only among the indigenous populations, the consumption of coca tea (Mate de coca) is common among all sectors of society in the Andean countries, especially due to their high elevations from sea level, and is widely held to be beneficial to health, mood, and energy.
 Coca leaf is sold packaged into teabags in most grocery stores in the region, and establishments that cater to tourists generally feature coca tea.
+Coca tea is legal in Colombia, Peru, Bolivia, Argentina, and Ecuador.

 Commercial and industrial uses

-In the Andes commercially manufactured coca teas, granola bars, cookies, hard candies, etc. are available in most stores and supermarkets, including upscale suburban supermarkets.
+In the Andes, commercially manufactured coca teas, granola bars, cookies, hard candies, etc. are available in most stores and supermarkets, including upscale suburban supermarkets.

 Coca is used industrially in the cosmetics and food industries.
 A decocainized extract of coca leaf is one of the flavoring ingredients in Coca-Cola.
 Before the criminalization of cocaine, however, the extract was not decocainized, and hence Coca-Cola's original formula did indeed include cocaine.

 Coca tea is produced industrially from coca leaves in South America by a number of companies, including Enaco S.A.
 (National Company of the Coca), a government enterprise in Peru.
 Coca leaves are also found in a brand of herbal liqueur called "Agwa de Bolivia" (grown in Bolivia and de-cocainized in Amsterdam), and a natural flavouring ingredient in Red Bull Cola, that was launched in March 2008.